protecting and supporting children and young people

-Please check our individual academy’s Safeguarding Policy for further details of school and Local Authority contact points, together with other locally determined arrangements.
+Please check each individual academy’s Safeguarding Policy for further details of school and Local Authority contact points, together with other locally determined arrangements.

 Trust Named staff and contacts

-Designated Safeguarding Leads and Deputy Designated Trust Safeguarding Lead/s at each of the Trust Academies can be found from each Academy’s safeguarding policy at:
+Designated Safeguarding Leads and Deputy Designated Safeguarding Lead/s at each of the Trust Academies can be found from each Academy’s safeguarding policy on their respective websites: